microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/externaldomainname.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This represents the domain name of the external organization an Azure Active Directory (Azure AD) tenant acting as the resource tenant is trying to set up federation with.
+Represents the domain name of the external organization that an Azure Active Directory (Azure AD) tenant acting as the resource tenant is trying to set up federation with.

 Inherits from [entity](../resources/entity.md).